-Craft Your Brand – Everyone should have a brand strategy.
+Describe Your Brand – Everyone should have a brand strategy.
 See my article on Personal Product Management if you need some help doing so.
 You should define what you want your brand to be, and you should enlist the people you work with to identify what your brand is.
 I recommend you create a list of words that best describe what you want your brand to be.
 When you create your list of words, you should consider putting them into a word cloud.
 Place the word cloud somewhere that’s visible.
 Perhaps use it as your wallpaper on your phone or computer.
-This will keep the message front and center, and it will serve as a reminder so you can tailor your actions to those words on a daily basis.
+This will keep the message front and center, and it will serve as a reminder so you can tailor your actions to those words daily.

-Craft Your Audience – Make a list of all the people you think play decision-making or advocacy roles for your future career opportunities.
+Define Your Audience – Make a list of the people you think play decision-making or advocacy roles for your future career opportunities.
 Consider including your manager’s peers, your skip-level manager, and peers at that level.
 In some cases, you may need to go up another level, although I would only recommend that with assistance.
 Once you’ve identified your audience, it’s time to research each person and note their style and interests and create a strategic approach.
 Each person is different so avoid a one size fits all approach.

-Craft Your Questions – It is important to lay out a list of questions you might want to ask the people you meet with.
+Create Your Questions – It is important to lay out a list of questions you might want to ask the people you meet with.
 Make a list of 20 or so questions and pick questions from the list based on areas of interest or the topics you plan on discussing.
-You should include questions about leadership style, development, building effective teams, strategy and career planning.
+You should include questions about leadership style, development, building effective teams, strategy, and career planning.
 Obtain their point of view on these topics to provide you with insights you might not otherwise learn.

-Craft a Story – Once you have prepared the above material, start building stories for your accomplishments and aspirations.
+Tell a Story – Once you have prepared the above material, start building stories for your accomplishments and aspirations.
 This will help structure the discussion.
 You may want to create two or three variations and choose which variation applies to a particular individual.